 Don't Leave Things Entirely to Nature

 Sometimes people feel that nature will take care of things.
-However, this doesn't always lead to the best outcome.
+This doesn't always lead to the best outcome.
 With proper care early in the pregnancy, potential health problems that could affect the reproductive health of your mare, and the health and life of your foal can be avoided.

 Things That Don't Work